brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

 - Add an eeprom or similar for saving settings from the BMS.
 Need to remember programmed voltage/current limits.
 - Add cheap SPI chip for logging asserts/faults.
 People are going to want to know what went wrong.
 Might be able to reuse this for the eeprom stuff?
 - Add test points to critical data lines like SPI.
+- Really consider adding CAN bus somewhere....either the inverter or something.
+Need to be able to remotely control the system.
+Think about the system level aspects before building V2.

 # Assembly Errors
 - Forgot to order D3 (SS210) on the bottom of the board.
 Feeds power from VLow to AP66200.